mytarget-test-team/seismograph/docs/case.rst

         seismograph.main()

-Begin method will called after setup and finish before teardown.
+Begin method will be called after setup and finish before teardown.
-Need to remember, finish method can't be called if any exception raised before.
+Need to remember, finish method can't to be called if any exception was raised before.

 Step performer
 --------------

-if you want get control for execution step method then you should to use performer function.
+if you want to get control for execution step method then you should to use performer function.
 It's easy, look at this... :)